thosgood/this-weeks-finds/markdown/1-50/week013.md

-Alas, if it were analytic on the whole plane (no poles), it would be bounded on each little parallelogram, and since it's doubly periodic, it would be a bounded analytic function on the complex plane, hence CONSTANT by Liouville's theorem.
+Alas, if it were analytic on the whole plane (no poles), it would be bounded on each little parallelogram, and since it's doubly periodic, it would be a bounded analytic function on the complex plane, hence **constant** by Liouville's theorem.
 Well, so a constant function has all the wonderful properties we want --- but that's too boring!

 So let's allow it to have poles!
 But let's keep it as nice as